EBNyame/DailyDSA/README.md

 a multiple of 3 AND 5, the number is replaced with "ﬁzz buzz."
 In essence, it emulates the famous children game "ﬁzz buzz".
 <!-- - **Problem 2**: [Maximum Subarray](https://leetcode.com/problems/maximum-subarray) - [Solution](arrays/maximum_subarray.py) -->
+ -  **Description**: Fizz and Buzz refer to any number that's a multiple of 3 and 5 respectively.
+In other words, if a number is divisible by 3, it is substituted with ﬁzz; if a number is divisible by 5, it is substituted with buzz.
+If a number is simultaneously a multiple of 3 AND 5, the number is replaced with "ﬁzz buzz."
+In essence, it emulates the famous children game "ﬁzz buzz".
 <!-- ### Day 2: Strings
 - **Problem 1**: [Valid Palindrome](https://leetcode.com/problems/valid-palindrome) - [Solution](strings/valid_palindrome.py)
 - **Problem 2**: [Longest Common Prefix](https://leetcode.com/problems/longest-common-prefix) - [Solution](strings/longest_common_prefix.py)